-Thermal Slag Detect utilizes Connors Industrials’ proprietary software, a license of patented longwave infrared technology with support from FLIR to detect emissivity differences between liquid steel and liquid slag.
+Thermal Slag Detect utilizes Connors Industrials’ proprietary software, appropriate infrared wavelength to detect emissivity differences between liquid steel and liquid slag.
 The real time images give operators the tools they need to optimize the tapping process and maximize yield.
 By minimizing slag carryover into the ladle, the operator lowers the amount of reducible oxides in the slag which must be treated at secondary processing, lowering costs and producing a cleaner steel.
 The system also acts as a training tool for new operators, and allows for more consistent tapping practices for all operators.

 Other measurement factors available with Thermal Slag Detection include: